ceelogre/ChatRoom/README.md

 `nodemon`

-To run the client, `cd` into frontend then
+To run the client, `cd` into frontend and run
 `npm i`
 then
 `npm run serve  `

 or
 `npm run build`
 for a production ready app.
 Browse over to `localhost:8080` and Voila!